ErikUmble/VSGhidraLink/README.md

 Warning: this extension communicates with Ghidra over a local socket.
 Do not use this extension in untrusted workspaces.

+## Installation
+This extension is not yet on the VS Code Extension Marketplace.
+Instead, download the [latest release](https://github.com/ErikUmble/VSGhidraLink/releases/).

+In VS Code, go to `Extensions tab > ... > Install from VSIX` and choose the file you downloaded.

 ## Features

 This extension provides a code hint for any `ghidra://filename#address` style urls found in markdown or plaintext language files.
 Clicking the popup sends the url to the localhost socket 24437.
 The popup only appears for files in edit mode - not for rendered markdown or executed markdown cells in a Jupyter notebook.